Updated: March 24, 2026

 E8 Visa: Seasonal Work Visa

-The E8 Visa is a temporary stay visa for individuals seeking to work in sectors in Portugal where there is high demand for work during certain times of the year, for example, in the tourism, hospitality, and agricultural sectors.
+The Portugal E8 Visa is a temporary stay visa for individuals seeking to work in sectors in Portugal where there is high demand for work during certain times of the year, for example, in the tourism, hospitality, and agricultural sectors.

 Under the E8 Visa, you can live and work in Portugal for longer than 90 days and up to 270 days, specifically working in seasonal employment.
 You will need to have a valid work contract, or a valid work offer with a temporary work company, or an employer established in Portugal.